 Rates are 3-6 oz/A. Pigweed, Russian thistle, mustard, and nightshade are controlled with the low rates.
-Several other weeds including kochia, foxtail, cocklebur, and sunflower are more consistently controlled with 6 oz/A.
+Several other weeds including foxtail, cocklebur, and sunflower (if susceptible to ALS-inhibiting herbicides) are more consistently controlled with 6 oz/A.